MV Glen Tarsan last position

 The two classic fishing boats are the cruising equivalent of restored steam trains.
 And while a 3- or 6-night cruise onboard these vessels is a relaxing experience, don't expect hotel-style suites or top-notch luxury.
-Instead, the ships feature a home-away-from-home feel, with only 4 crew members who will do almost anything to make eveyone's holiday special.
+Instead, the ships feature a home-away-from-home feel, with only 4 crew members who will do almost anything to make everyone's holiday special.

 Both Glen Tarsan and Glen Massan have a similar layout.
 All cabins have double beds, with at least one reserved for solo travellers.
-Although the staterooms are not hotel-quality, each has freshly laundered duvets, pile of pillows and tartan rugs for extra warmth.
+Although the staterooms are not hotel-quality, each has freshly laundered duvets, a pile of pillows and tartan rugs for extra warmth.
 There is also an electric radiator and fan recessed in the ceiling in each cabin.
-Each cabin boasts a small shower room with a washbasin, toilet, hair dryer and Arran Aromatics toiletries, as well as shelves on each side of the bed and small built-in wardrobes.
+Each cabin boasts a small shower room with a washbasin, toilet, hairdryer and Arran Aromatics toiletries, as well as shelves on each side of the bed and small built-in wardrobes.
 The cabins below deck only have tiny windows with no view, but most of the time guests are either off the boat visiting quirky villages, walking in beautiful countryside, or exploring castles and the gardens the area is renowned for.
-The rest of the time cruisers are out on deck watching for birds and porpoises or sitting in the main saloon and swapping stories with fellow travellers or reading.
+The rest of the time cruisers are out on the deck watching for birds and porpoises or sitting in the main saloon and swapping stories with fellow travellers or reading.

-Coffee are available whenever a crew member is in the galley.
-There is also a choice of either afternoon tea or morning coffee with home-baked cakes depending on itinerary.
+Coffee is available whenever a crew member is in the galley.
+There is also a choice of either afternoon tea or morning coffee with home-baked cakes depending on the itinerary.
 Wine is complimentary with evening meals, and there is a reasonably priced bar for tasty pre-dinner drinks.
 Outside the saloon is situated a small wooden deck with table and chairs, as well as wooden sun loungers on ship's top deck, with a bench on the front deck.